-Our base fabric is an organic cotton jersey, GOTS-certified, and milled in South Carolina.
+Our primary base fabric is an organic cotton jersey made from GOTS-certified yarn, and milled in South Carolina or California.
 This is the organic cotton jersey used as a base for most of our underwear, bras, and clothing.
-For special fabrications, like our 80% organic cotton stripe or US-milled linen jersey, we work with a mill in California.
 We use real silk trims, with a touch of spandex.

 We prefer organic cotton for two interconnected reasons: health and environment.
 Conventional cotton production uses more insecticides than any other crop on the planet (read more here and here) We think that’s not that great for either the environment or cotton farmers.
 Additionally, some people report that they have chemical sensitivities and prefer organic cotton as an alternative to support their health.